This Step: Get a Learner Permit

 Get a Learner Permit in Mississippi

 You must obtain a learner’s permit to practice driving on Mississippi’s public roads and highways.
-You can either apply for a temporary learner’s permit at age 14, or get a regular learner’s permit once you are at least 15 years old.
+You can either apply for a temporary learner’s permit at age 14 year old, or get a regular learner’s permit once you are at least 15 years old years old.

 A) Ace a Few DMV Practice Permit Tests